xyproto/tinyxxd/README.md

 ## Performance

+The performance is mostly IO bound.

 `tinyxxd` can be profiled by running `make profile` or benchmarked by running `make bench`.

 `tinyxxd` is a bit faster than `xxd`.
 As the size of the input data grows, the performance advantage appears to be increasing too.

 ![performance graph](img/graph_by_size.svg)

-The performance is mostly I/O bound, which is reflected in the [benchmark graphs](benchmark_results.md).
+For more details, take a look at the latest [benchmark results](benchmark_results.md), which is added by the CI benchmark.

 ## Requirements